CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/disaster-recovery/multiple-server-with-ha/backup/pre-backup.md

 ---
 title: "Pre-Backup"
 linkTitle: "Pre-Backup"
-description: "Information about the steps required to be completed prior to starting the disaster recovery process."
+description: "Information about the steps required to be completed prior to starting the backup process."
 weight: 20
 ---

 # {{% param title %}}

-This guide describes how to perform the steps required before starting the disaster recovery of {{% ctx %}}.
+This guide describes how to perform the steps required before starting the backup of {{% ctx %}}.

 ## Make Installation Artefacts Available on all Servers